Discrete one-dimensional coverage process on a renewal process: Introduction

 \section{Introduction}

-Consider two independent sequences of random variables, $(\xi_i)_{i \ge 0}$ a sequence of Bernoulli random variables and $(R_i)_{i \ge 0}$ a sequence of i.i.d. copies of some $\N$-valued random variable $R$.
+Consider two independent sequences of random variables, ${\boldsymbol \xi}=(\xi_i)_{i \ge 0}$ a sequence of Bernoulli random variables and $(R_i)_{i \ge 0}$ a sequence of i.i.d. copies of some $\N$-valued random variable $R$.
 For each site $i \in \N$ associate the pair $(\xi_i,R_i)$, and whenever $\xi_i=1$, start to the right an interval of length $R_i$.
-Percolation occurs if every site of $\N$ is covered by some interval.
-Naturally, the probability of percolation depends on both, the marginal distribution of $R$, and the joint distribution of the $\xi_i$'s.
-If the $\xi_i$'s are independent, this is a discrete one-dimensional Boolean percolation model, and the \emph{if and only if} condition for positive probability of percolation is known (see for example, \citeasnoun{bertacchi/zucca/2013} and \citeasnoun{gallo/garcia/junior/rodriguez/2014}).
-For the Markov case, \citeasnoun{athreya/roy/sarkar/2004} obtained sharp conditions for both, positive and null probability of percolation.
-In the present paper, under assumptions that the chain $(\xi_i)_{i\ge0}$ renews often enough, we extend their results to the case where it is an undelayed renewal sequence, that is, a stochastic chain with $\xi_0=1$ and such that each occurrence of a 1 is a renewal event.
-This is an extension of the previous works since a binary Markov chain renews at each occurrence of a 1 according to the strong Markov property, but a renewal sequence needs not to be Markovian.
+Coverage occurs if every site of $\N$ is covered by some interval.
+Naturally, the probability of coverage depends on both, the marginal distribution of $R$, and the joint distribution of the $\xi_i$'s.
+If the $\xi_i$'s are independent, this is a discrete one-dimensional Boolean percolation model, and the \emph{if and only if} condition for positive probability of percolation is known, see for example, \citeasnoun{bertacchi/zucca/2013} and \citeasnoun{gallo/garcia/junior/rodriguez/2014}.
+For the Markov case, \citeasnoun{athreya/roy/sarkar/2004} obtained sharp conditions for both, positive and null probability of coverage. {In the present paper we extend their results for undelayed renewal sequences.} This in particular answers an open question left in the recent review on the subject \cite[see problem (ii) in Section 7 therein]{junior/machado/ravi/2016}.

-In \citeasnoun{junior/machado/zuluaga/2011}, \citeasnoun{bertacchi/zucca/2013}, and \citeasnoun{gallo/garcia/junior/rodriguez/2014}, the one-dimensional discrete Boolean percolation model is referred as \emph{firework process}, and an interpretation in terms of information propagation is given.
-These works also analyse another closely related model, called \emph{reverse firework process}, which is nothing more than the \emph{dual} of the firework process (borrowing the terminology of contact process).
-It turns out that this ``dual'' picture survives even in the more complicated situation where the process $(\xi_i)_{i\ge0}$ is not a sequence of independent r.v.'s, but follows a reversible law.

-In the present paper, since the renewal sequence $(\xi_i)_{i\ge0}$ follows a reversible law, our strategy is to study the dual process to infer properties of the original percolation model.
-A consequence of this approach it that several results concerning what would be the ``renewal reverse firework process'' are obtained as a step toward our proofs.